-Beefy Refried Beans for Quick Burritos and More are cooked and mashed pinto beans coupled with ground beef and several seasonings, resulting in extreme flavor.
+Beefy Refried Beans for Quick Burritos and more are cooked and mashed pinto beans coupled with ground beef and several seasonings, resulting in extreme flavor.

-Here’s a quick pictorial in how to make Beefy Refried Beans for Quick Burritos and More:
+How to make Beefy Refried Beans for Quick Burritos and More:

 - 1 pound dried pinto beans (could also use 4 (15 oz.) cans of pinto beans, well rinsed and drained)

 - 1 1/2 teaspoons salt (omit if using canned beans)

 - 2 cloves garlic, minced

 - 1/4 cup oyster sauce (contains no oysters; available in the Oriental section)